microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 <a name="Exercise5"></a>
 ## Exercise 5: Run a job and view the results

-In this exercise, you will run **controller.py** on the cluster's master node. **controller.py** performs the CPU-intensive task of computing the distances over a sphere between more than 7,300 airports, yielding more than 53 million distances in total.
+In this exercise, you will run **controller.py** on the cluster's master node. **controller.py** performs the compute-intensive task of computing the distances over a sphere between more than 7,300 airports, yielding more than 53 million distances in total.
 Rather than do the work on the master node, **controller.py** uses SLURM to delegate calculations to the worker nodes and divides the work into the number of "slices" specified in a command-line parameter.
 You generally want one "slice" for each core in the cluster.

 1. In the terminal window (macOS and Linux) or the PuTTY terminal window (Windows), execute the following command: